IHDE-Alliance/ISTP_metadata/docs/source/03_metadata-global-attributes.md

 (**_Recommended.
 PROPOSAL ONLY_**.)
 Processing level of the dataset.
 Both a short name  and a long name, separated by `>`, are required.
 For example, `Data_processing_level = "L2>Level 2"`

 ### Data_type
 (**_Required_**.)
-This attribute identifies the data type of the dataset, generally the characteristics of the dataset that distinguish it from other datasets from the same instrument (including plausible ones created later) using some meaningful combination of parameters, resolution, format, compression.
+This attribute identifies the data type of the dataset, generally the characteristics of the dataset that distinguish it from other datasets from the same instrument (including plausible ones created later) using some meaningful combination of parameters, resolution, format, and compression.
 Both a short name (used in `Logical_source` and in the filename) and a long name (used in `Logical_source_description`), separated by `>`, are required.

 If desired, the level (`L0`, `L1`, `L2`, key parameter `kp`, summary parameter `sp`, etc.) may be prepended to the data collection name to sort by these levels (such as `l2-gms-62ms`).
 Temporal resolution uses time codes such as: ms, min, s, hr, day, week, month; for example, `500ms` for 0.5sec resolution, `6s` for 6sec, `5min` for 5 minutes, `2hr` for 2 hour, `1day` for daily.

 Originally, for ISTP exchangeable data products, the values of `Data_type` were `"Kn>Key Parameter"` for approximately minute averaged survey data, `"Hn>High Resolution data"` for certified data of higher resolution than Key Parameters, and `"Mn>Modified Data"` for modified or derived datasets, where`n` is from `0` to `9`.
 For Cluster/Cluster Science Data System (CSDS), the allowed values were either `"SP>Summary Parameter"` or `"PP>Prime Parameter"`.
 For new datasets, data providers are not restricted to these original definitions, and can define data types individually for each mission or instrument to capture relevant information.
-For example, `Data_type = "L2-Summary>level 2 summary"` indicates both the processing level (`L2`) and that the dataset contains summary data, as two subfields separated by hyphen.
+For example, `Data_type = "L2-Summary>level 2 summary"` indicates both the processing level (`L2`) and that the dataset contains summary data, as two subfields separated by a hyphen.

 ### Data_version
 (**_Required_**.)
 This attribute identifies the version of a particular data file for a given date, e.g., file ge_k0_mgf_19920923_v01.cdf is the first version of data for 1992 September 23. `Data_version` generally starts at `"1"`. **Each time** the data file is reproduced - for recalibration or other reasons - the `Data_version` is incremented by unity.
 Some projects use a more complex versioning scheme, such as Release, Major, Minor versions separated by period (e.g., `Data_version = "2.13.004"`).

-**Note** that the version, in case of a simple versioning, or the major version, in case of a more complex scheme, should be consistent across all files in the dataset (same version number have the same meaning for all files).
+**Note** that the version, in case of a simple versioning, or the major version, in case of a more complex scheme, should be consistent across all files in the dataset (the same version number has the same meaning for all files).
 This enables easy and unambiguous identification of major processing version for each data file.
 Description of all significant changes corresponding to each major processing version (up to, and including, the file current version) should also be included as a `MODS` global attribute entry (one entry per major version).

 ### Date_Start, Date_End
 (**_Required for netCDF only_**.)
 The two attributes, always used together, describe the start and end UTC date/time (in yyyy-mm-ddThh:mm:ss format) of the data in the file.
 Required for netCDF since netCDF does not have a standard or defined variable for epoch/time values.
 Used by [CDAWeb](https://cdaweb.gsfc.nasa.gov/istp_public/).

 ### Descriptor
 (**_Required_**.)
 This attribute identifies the name of the instrument or sensor that collected the data.
 Both a short name (used in `Logical_source` and in the filename) and a long name (used in `Logical_source_description`), separated by `>`, are required.
 For example,  `Descriptor = "ISOIS>Integrated Science Investigation of the Sun"`.
-This attribute should have single entry.
+This attribute should have a single entry.

 ### Discipline
 (**_Recommended_**.)
 This attribute describes both the science discipline and subdiscipline.
 Multiple entries are allowed.
 The list for space physics is: